kwanso-safyan/bushnellProviderExtension/README.md

-# Bushnell Provider Extension 1.0
+# Bushnell iOS Framework Documentation (Provider)

-Simple and lightweight library to athunticate user from sso dedicated API.
+Simple and lightweight library to athunticate user from SSO dedicated API.

 # Installation

-1. Make sure you have access to repo <https://github.com/kwanso-safyan/bushnellProviderExtension>
-2. Clone the code in same level of directory.
-3. Add the following line to your Podfile:
+ Add the following line to your Podfile:

 ```ruby
 pod 'bushnellProviderExtension', :path => "../bushnellProviderExtension"
 ```

-3. Run from project main folder:
+ Run on terminal :

 ```bash
 pod install